scikit-build/scikit-build-core/docs/configuration.md

 install a `.pth` file that points at your source package(s) and do an inplace CMake build.

-On the command line, you can pass `-Ceditable.mode=inplace -Cbuild-dir=""` to enable this mode.
+On the command line, you can pass `-Ceditable.mode=inplace` to enable this mode.

 :::